foresturquhart/grimoire/README.md

 Files and directories matching patterns in the `DefaultIgnoredPathPatterns` constant are excluded from processing.
 This includes temporary files, build artifacts, and version control directories.

+In addition, Grimoire honors ignore files located within the target directory.
+It supports both the traditional `.gitignore` and the new `.grimoireignore`.
+These files allow you to specify additional ignore rules on a per-directory basis.
+The rules defined in these files follow the same syntax as Git ignore rules, giving you fine-grained control over which files and directories should be omitted during the conversion process.

 ## Contributing

 Contributions are welcome!
 To get started: